Yo-yo-ooo/SkylineSystem/README.md

 Add QEMU To your PATH variable.
 [If ya have trouble installing it and don't know how to set the PATH variable, click here](https://linuxhint.com/qemu-windows/)

-Then download/clone the repo and run the `Just RUN OS (Windows).cmd` file.
+Then download/clone the repo and run the `run.cmd` file.